drf-forms/drf-schema-adapter/docs/cookbooks/basics/endpoints.md

 ## Setup

-In this cookbook, we will see how to create enpoints from models without building any frontend yet.
+In this cookbook, we will see how to create endpoints from models without building any frontend yet.

 First let's kickstart our project by installing